MULTILEVEL STATISTICAL MODELS IN PUBLIC HEALTH Syllabus

 Methods of Assessment

-Grading Policy: Student evaluation based on a multiple choice exam and an analysis of a multilevel data set, presentation of the results, and a written scientific report of the analysis methods and results.
+Student evaluation based on a lab materials (short multiple choice quiz plus graphics/model specification/fit), two homework assignments (two short answer questions and a short abstract) and a final exam which is also an analysis of a multilevel data set, presentation of the results, and a written scientific report of the analysis methods and results.

 Academic Ethics Code